bios62/notechws/labs/ords.md

 ## Build ORDS REST API with script

-Copy/paste the script create_ords[create ords script](../files/create_ords.sql) into dbactions, and run as script, or do the interactive lab
+Copy/paste the script create_ords.sql [](../files/create_ords.sql) into dbactions, and run as script, or do the interactive lab

 ## Interactive instructions, ORDS creation